Skip to content

 Installing 0bootstrap

-Before the program is released, you need to run it from the source repository:
+Since this program is not yet released, you need to run it from the source repository:

 Creating a package for your program